prk123/placement/README.md

-# placement
-Placement system for college
+# Placement System for College !

 Placement Management System for College aims at automation of the following processes